drmanan/shitty-bird/README.md

 - Users will be notified when someone likes their posts, replies or reshares them and when someone follows them.
 - Users and posts can be searched.

+### I will be disscussing both high-level (system design) and low-level design (software design) of a Twitter like platform.

+#### // TODO: compose specific pages for the following heads

+- Introduction
+    1. Definition of High-level system design
+    1. Overview of Twitter
+- Overview of High-level System Design for Twitter
+    1. Infrastructure
+    1. Storage
+    1. Data Processing
+    1. Security
+- System Architecture
+    1. Client-Server Model
+    1. Database Architecture
+    1. Application Architecture
+- Components of the System
+    1. Frontend
+    1. Backend
+    1. APIs
+    1. Databases

 ---

 ### Inspiration source

 > [A discussion on Scaler Academy forum](https://github.com/scaleracademy/open-source-projects/discussions/81)

+--

 ### Progress markers